 Council also appreciates the SA statement "while employment opportunities would be relatively short term during construction, training opportunities have the potential to lead to longer term benefits for workers who gain employment on the proposal" (p113).
-Council has already been active in facilitating its local workforce to upskill to be Project-ready, and is ready to work with the proponent to ensure this continues.
-Council advises that it received funding from State Training Services in 2020 to offer courses through TAFE NSW in Coonabarabran and Dunedoo that help prepare its local workforce for large projects (including Inland Rail) coming to the region.
+As shown in Appendix A, Council has already been active in facilitating its local workforce to upskill to be Project-ready, and is ready to work with the proponent to ensure this continues.